 I embarked upon this project with much enthusiasm, but in 2019 my work for Insights came to a complete halt as I packed up my home and studio in the north east of England and permanently moved to Denmark.

 Temporarily homeless for a few months, with all my belongings in storage – and without my usual resources, materials and sewing machine to hand – this was an unsettling and challenging time.
 Whilst finding my way in a new country, navigating my way around a different language and looking for a permanent place to live and work, I had to find an innovative way to develop and continue my textile artworks for Insights.

 Just before the Covid-19 pandemic compounded the situation, I borrowed a sewing machine from a new friend.
 I discovered charity shops where I could buy raw materials.
 I chanced upon a shop selling machine embroidery threads.
 And I found a city café that had a stock of free art magazines.
 At a temporary desk at a friend’s house, I was able to recommence my research, collaging, sampling and stitching and continue developing my pieces for Insights.

 So, yes – having been pushed outside my comfort zone – I have certainly had to look at new ways of working for this project!

+Are the ideas/themes for this project ongoing or are they new ?
 Each body of work I create does lead on from my last one, and there are connections and themes that run through all of my textile pieces.
 Underlying all my work is my interest in the memories of cloth; from discarded household linen to previously worn underwear, my raw materials are all second hand.